Auditors Certification

 Once the External Auditor Candidate has been approved by the CCSA, register and successfully complete the 2-day CCSA Occupational Health & Safety Management Systems: Basics for Auditors Workshop (minimum of 80% required on the exam) within 6 months of the approval date.
 Equivalencies may be accepted.

-Successfully complete a qualification audit with a CCSA member, at no charge to the member within 6 months of completing the Auditor Training Workshop.
+Successfully complete a qualification audit with a CCSA member, at no charge to the member within 6 months of completing the Auditor Training.
+NOTE: For you to conduct your qualification audit, a member of the CCSA COR Team will connect you with a member organization.

 • Minimum of 80% required on the first Quality Assurance review (QA Review)